 Making the Diagnosis

 There’s no screening test for endometrial cancer.
-It’s true that these tumours are sometimes detected by the cervical Pap smear test (see the "Cervical Cancer" condition article), but this screening test is hit-and-miss when it comes to endometrial cancer; it merely catches endometrial cells that have been dislodged and swept down to the cervix.
+The cervical Pap smear test (see the "Cervical Cancer" condition article), is not a screening test for endometrial cancer.
 Transvaginal ultrasound and endometrial sampling that are used for diagnosis (see below) are being studied for their value as screening tests.

 Treatment and Prevention